hmslima/sambahsacompletegrammar/sambahsa.md

 If we remove the “quod Latif baht” (“which Latif speaks”), the sentence would lose its original meaning.

-You would question me: “but I could use there relative pronouns a lot that you say be rarely used, because I make a lot of sentences where they fit”.
+You would question me: “but I could use a lot these relative pronouns that you say be rarely used, because I make a lot of sentences where they fit”.

 But the detail is that you could use the pronouns qui/qua/quod in the